lmcai/PhyloHerb/botany2021_tutorial/README.md

 python $PH/phyloherb.py -m qc -s sample_sheet.tsv -i ./ITS -o ../2_assemblies/ITS python $PH/phyloherb.py -m qc -s sample_sheet.tsv -i ./mito -o ../2_assemblies/mito
 ```

+### 6. Assembly visualization with Bandage

+[Bandage](https://rrwick.github.io/Bandage/) is a program for visualising de novo assembly graphs.
+The assembly graph files *.fastg and *.gfa generated from our previous assembly step could be visualized in Bandage and exported into sequences.
+You can find a more detailed introduction about Bandage [here](https://github.com/rrwick/Bandage/wiki).

+The key output files generated from assembly include

+•	*.path_sequence.fasta, each fasta file represents one type of genome structure

+•	*.selected_graph.gfa, the assembly graph only with true contigs of organelle genome.

+•	extended_K*.assembly_graph.fastg, the raw assembly graph

+•	extended_K*.assembly_graph.fastg.extend_embplant_pt-embplant_mt.fastg, a simplified assembly graph

+•	extended_K*.assembly_graph.fastg.extend_embplant_pt-embplant_mt.csv, a tab-format contig label file for bandage visualization

+•	get_org.log.txt, the log file

+The *.path_sequence.fasta files do not always navigate the right paths for organelle genomes, especially the ones with complicated structures.
+[Here](https://www.youtube.com/watch?v=cXUV7k-F26w) is an video introducing how to generate complete (if possible) and accurate sequences from Bandage with different examples.
+We will also practice with our own data during the workshop.

 ## VI.
 Annotation and organelle structure variations